AI-sandbox/gnomix/README.md

   - calibrate (bool) - if True, applies calibration on output probabilities
   - n_cores (int, positive) - how many units of cpu to use

-#### Calibration
-To ensure that gnomix outputs probability estimates that reflect it's true confidence and accuracy, we recommend using calibration.
-We use Isotonic Regression to map the predicted probabilities to calibrated probabilities where the latter is more likely to have predictions with confidence X% correct X% of the time.

 ## Output

 The results (including predictions, trained models and analysis) are stored in the *<output_basename>* folder.

-### *<output_basename>/query_results*.msp
+### Predictions

+The inference is written to two files, one for a single ancestry estimates for each marker (qery_results.msp) and one for probability estimates for each ancestry at each marker (query_results.fb).
+Below, we describe the both files in more detail.

+#### query_results.msp

-The first line is a comment line, that specifies the order and encoding of populations, eg:
+In the query_results.msp file, the first line is a comment line, that specifies the order and encoding of populations, eg:
 #Sub_population order/code: golden_retriever=0 labrador_retriever=1 poodle poodle_small=2

 The second line specifies the column names, and every following line marks a genome position.